 MAR 2015: Build publicity in partnership with Lyndon Estes, research scholar, for his twice-monthly lunchtime talks for students pursuing agriculture-related projects.

 FEB 2015: The Princeton Studies Food website, FB page and Twitter account launched.
-Sites gather and publicize relevant events, stories from Spoon University-Princeton, student club information, alumni news and mentorship possibilities, news items and links to programs elsewhere.
+Sites gather and publicize relevant research, partnerships, events, stories from Spoon University-Princeton, student club information, alumni news and mentorship possibilities, news items and links to programs elsewhere.

 FEB 2015: Public launch of Princeton Studies Food, Frist Campus Center.